Celeriac

 It may appear to be just an ugly, uninteresting, knobbly root but celeriac has inner beauty.
 The flesh - crispy when raw, silky smooth when cooked - has a delicate taste which suggests the flavours of celery and parsley with a slight nuttiness.
-Try it mashed with potatoes and garlic or in the excellent Celeriac Remoulade.
+Try it mashed with potatoes and garlic or in the excellent celeriac remoulade.

 HISTORY